creepersguitar/CI-project4/README.md

 This section details the resubmission requirements and what i have done to fufil these.
 **1.1** this is saying add more UX design requirements.
     - Bite bait asked me to keep the UX simplistic as that is what their restaurants are.
+**1.2** This is saying to make bite bait more responsive
+    - I have made bite bait more responsive
 **1.3** This is saying to store and manipulate data
     - This is possible but i have to split my time between this project and another project due 10 days after resubmission on 13/10/2024
+**1.8** This is saying to add more custom logic

-**1.13** This is saying to add the design process into the readme file
+    - Added some potential custom logic within the testing **1.13** This is saying to add the design process into the readme file
     - added into readme file
 **2.2 and 2.3** This is saying to finish the CRUD development
     - finished Delete of CRUD
     - Finished update of CRUD